animanoukiann/University-Timetabling-System/README.md

 --scedule

-which is for calling scheduling algorithm for inputed data
+for this argument you don't need to give any parametrs and it's calling the scheduling algorithm for inputed data